Best 12V Battery Powered Air Conditioner for Van Life

 What Is The Difference Between 12 Volt and 120 Volt Air Conditioners?

-The typical 120 Volt RV rooftop air conditioners the electrical current is coming from either the RV park’s shore power connection or the inverter connected to your RVs house batteries.
+The electrical current for the typical 120 Volt RV rooftop air conditioner comes from either the RV park’s shore power connection or the inverter connected to your RVs house batteries.

-This can be roughly 10 to 15% less efficient than if the unit was powered directly from a 12 volt DC power source, which can a serious issue when you are boondocking off the grid.
+This can be roughly 10 to 15% less efficient than if the unit was powered directly from a 12-volt DC power source, which can be a serious issue when boondocking off the grid.

-With a 12 Volt DC air conditioner, the electricity is coming from a battery bank or a generator and goes directly to the unit.
+With a 12 Volt DC air conditioner, the electricity comes from a battery bank or a generator and goes directly to the unit.

 How Does a 12 Volt RV Air Conditioner Work?